rwsite/updatepulse-server/integration/docs/misc.md

 ```

 `$event_type`
-> (string) the type of event ; the payload will only be delivered to URLs subscribed to this type
+> (string) the type of event; the payload will only be delivered to URLs subscribed to this type

 `$instant`
-> (bool) whether to send the notification immediately ; default `false`
+> (bool) whether to send the notification immediately; default `false`

 **Return value**
 > (null|WP_error) `null` in case of success, a `WP_Error` otherwise